rybakit/phpunit-extras/README.md

 }
 ```

-For convenience, you can put this statement in a separate method or even group your expectations into a trait:
+For convenience, you can put this statement in a separate method and group your expectations into a trait:

 ```php
 namespace App\Tests\PhpUnit;